What's in this post? Click Here...

 For more information please visit the Wat Tyler website.

-You can get an all day wrist band for £8 to get unlimited rides at the fairground!
+At Canvey Seafront there are two fairgrounds.
+You can get an all day wrist band for £8 or£10 to get unlimited rides at the fairground!
 It’s brilliant value for money and lots of rides to keep the little ones happy.
+Opens from April.
 They also have the beach right next door, soft play centre opposite just in case it rains and Movie Starr cinema where tickets are just £3.50.

-If you walk along the seafront, there is a large park for the kids to enjoy.
+If you walk along the seafront, there is a large play area for the kids to enjoy.

 Plenty of local car parks, charges do apply.

 Cammas Hall Farm is set in the Essex countryside, just outside Bishops Stortford.
+Open from March 2024.
 A great spot for strawberry and fruit picking.
-They have a lovely outdoor play area, cafe and farm shop.
-They also hold many events throughout the year and its also a great spot for pumpkin picking come Autumn.
-They host themed events too and we had the best time at the Alice of Wonderland event they recently hosted.
+They have a lovely outdoor play area, maize maze, cafe and farm shop.
+Many events run throughout the year and its also a great spot for a Halloween day out and pumpkin picking come Autumn.
+They host themed events too and we had the best time at the Alice of Wonderland event they previously hosted.

 I would definitely recommend a visit there.
 It’s best to check the Cammas Hall website.